 Q2.
 What's Your Problem?
 Introduction

-In this Quest you and your team will begin the design thinking process by looking for problems to solve.
-To discover real-world problems you’ll need to listen and observe to develop an empathy with all sides of the problem.
+In this Quest, you and your team will begin the design thinking process by looking for problems to solve.
+To discover real-world problems you’ll need to listen and observe to develop empathy with all sides of the problem.
 Ultimately, you’ll define the problem you are going to solve and how solving this problem will make a difference.

 - use digital and non-digital observation skills to identify real-world problems that need to be solved